MOUNT VERNON Invitational and NIETOC TOC Qualifier

 I allow tag team cross ex and flashing doesn't count as prep.
 I am a flow judge, so responding to arguments and offense is very important

 Hey!
-I'm Kristen East, I debated Policy in high school, judged on-and-off while in college, and have been working as an assistant coach for Gig Harbor High School for the past 5 years.
-My email is eastkristen@gmail.com
+I'm Kristen East, I debated Policy in high school, judged on-and-off while in college, and have been working as an assistant coach for Gig Harbor High School since 2017.
+Currently, I most frequently judge speech events, LD and Public Forum.
+My email iseastkristen@gmail.com

-I often use quiet fidgets during speeches and may color during crossfire; these are strategies that I've found help me to pay attention and keep my mind from wandering during rounds.
+I often use quiet fidgets during speeches and may color during rounds; these are strategies that I've found help me to pay attention and keep my mind from wandering during rounds.
 If I'm distracting you at any point, then please politely ask and I'll switch to a different strategy.
+I also may eat in rounds.
+Again, if this is a distraction to you, please let me know.

 Public Forum: I technically did public forum in middle school, so I guess that's relevant?
 I've also watched a lot of public forum rounds and judged it on and off over the years.
 I tend to be less formal than some public forum judges.
 I care more about competitors being considerate of others and having fun than I do about pleasantries and formalities.
 Please don't be "fake nice" to each other.
 That being said, I mean don't be offensive (i.e. making arguments based on racial or cultural stereotypes, or making personal ad hominem attacks).